Updated October 2019

-Generally, California law requires that residential tenants be served notices by:
+Generally, California law requires that residential tenants be served nonpayment of rent and failure to perform a condition or covenant of the lease notices by:

 - personal service; or